dh00mk3tu/Astra-OS/README.md

-# LFS-System9.1
-Custom LFS System 9.1
+# Active Branch - Astra OS
+Active Branch of Astra-OS; refer this file to get started.

 ---
+##    Get Started
 ###   Check Version
 ####  You need to check the version of all the required libraries.
 To do this, run the following command after cloning the repo branch 'dev'

 ```bash
 ./version-check.sh